btrotta/advent-of-code-2022/Readme.md

 by some factor.
 This will give the same result if we replace the worry level by its modulus modulo `m`, where `m` is any multiple of the monkey's factor.
 Therefore we choose `m` to be the lowest common multiple (LCM) of all the monkeys' test factors.
 Before throwing each item, we replace its worry level by the worry level modulo this LCM.

+## Day 12
+Convert the array to integer values to make comparing elevations easier.
+To find the shortest paths, use breadth-first search.